jackmossbarger/FlaskHW/README.md

 12. Continue working with the project as you normally would.

 ### TO-DO
+is this accurate?
+This does not align with the icon instructions, so we following those.

 - [x] Catch all selected activities in /add and put them into the python dictionary
 - [ ] Create a confirmation page before submitting